LandlordStudio-Recruitment/ls-recruitment-front-end-only/README.md

 > The frontend repository was created using Next.js.
 > This is because it
 >
-> - Is a convenient web server to house a web app with a self-contained API.
+> - Is a convenient framework to build a React web app with a self-contained API.
 > - Something we use here at Landlord Studio.
 >
 > You shouldn't need to use or know anything Next.js specific to complete this test, if you want/need to know more however, documentation can be found [here](https://nextjs.org/docs).